 Overview

 Atiera Abatemarco, MPH, CHES has spent most of her career in the education and public health fields.
-She is Adjunct Faculty in the Research and Health Promotion departments at MUIH.
-Clinically, she is a Health Behaviorist, Educator and Coach for a Workplace Wellness company.
+She is an instructor in the Health Promotion and Research departments at MUIH.
+Additionally, her clinical roles include Health Behaviorist, Health Educator and Health Coach.

 Professional Narrative

-Ms. Abatemarco's clinical work focuses on goal setting with clients to implement behavior changes around nutrition's integrated physical activity, and overall healthy lifestyle behaviors to support weight and disease prevention/management for overall physical and mental wellness.
-She has been working with manufacturing, service industry and corporate clients, nationally, for over 10 years.
+Ms. Abatemarco's clinical work focuses on goal setting with clients to implement behavior changes around nutrition, physical activity, and overall healthy lifestyle behaviors to support weight and disease prevention/management for overall physical and mental wellness.
+She has been supporting manufacturing and corporate clients, nationally, for over 10 years.
 Her interests in integrative health practices coupled with her appreciation and skill for health education have been the driving forces for her clinical practice.

 Selected Publications & Presentations